thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 }
 ```

-This time the interface offers two `process*(...)` methods, one for the *template start* and another one for
+This time the interface offers two `process*(...)` methods, one for the
-the *template end* events.
-Their signature follows the same patter as the other `process(...)` methods we
+*template start* and another one for the *template end* events.
+Their signature
+follows the same pattern as the other `process(...)` methods we saw before,
-saw before, receiving the context, the event object, and the structure handler.
-Structure handler that, in
+receiving the context, the event object, and the structure handler.
+Structure
-this case, implements a quite simple `ITemplateBoundariesStructureHandler` interface:
+handler that, in this case, implements a quite simple `ITemplateBoundariesStructureHandler`
+interface:

 ```java
 public interface ITemplateBoundariesStructureHandler {